Captive budgies don’t have the same resources as wild budgies.

 If they do, they will develop a condition called splayed legs.
 When a chick has this condition, its legs point outwards instead of under the body.

 A concave circle gives the budgies something to grip as they move about in the nesting box.
-It also serves as a backup in case the female budgie removes all of the nesting material from inside the box.
+It also becomes a backup if the female budgie removes the nesting material inside the box.

 Mineral Blocks or Cuttlebone

 It takes a lot of calcium for a female budgie to make eggs, so she’ll need to consume far more calcium in her diet than usual if she’s to avoid egg binding.

 Egg binding is when a female bird has trouble passing an egg through the reproductive tract.
 It’s a life-threatening condition that you must avoid at all costs.
 Even after laying the eggs, your budgie will still need extra calcium in her diet for a few weeks.

 Small pieces of cuttlebone and mineral blocks can be placed inside the nesting box.

 What Are the Best Nesting Materials for Budgies?

 The best nesting material for a budgie is untreated wood shavings.

 Many other materials can be used safely.
 However, wood shavings are the most convenient (and the least likely to cause problems).